ArchipelagoMW/Archipelago/worlds/checksmate/docs/checksmate_en.md

 Once ChecksMate is started.
 In the client at the top type in the spot labeled `Server` type the `Ip Address` and `Port` separated with a `:` symbol.
 Then input your slot name in the next box.
 The third box can be used for any password, which is often left empty.

+These connection settings will be saved in a simple text file for the next time you start the client.
+(You may safely delete this convenience file.)

 ### Play the game